Mic-M/ioBroker.logparser/docs/en/logparser.md

 With this adapter the ioBroker logs of all adapters can be parsed, i.e. filtered, accordingly.

-# Installation
-The adapter is not yet in the "latest repository".
-So please [Install adapter from own URL](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/admin/adapter.md).
-Then add an adapter instance.

 # Configuration

 ## Tab "Parser Rules (Filter)"